cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 For example, if the key is "`3`", then the letters of the alphabet are shifted to three positions.
 In this case, the letter "`A`" would be encoded as "`D`", "`B`" would be "`E`", and so on.
 To decrypt the message, the recipient only needs to shift the letters back by the same number of positions as used for encryption.
+The Caesar cipher method is easy to break because with only 26 different possible shifts it can be solved with simple brute force and letter frequency analysis.

 [//]: # (------ How it works graphically -------------------------------------------------------------------)